ankdeshm/image-based-fashion-recommender-system/README.md

 - These extracted products and labeled images are also available at the drive link provided in dataset/Readme.md.

 ### Step 2: Complete the Look
+- The code to run "Complete the Look Pipeline" is available in code/Complete_the_look.ipynb file.
+- By using the dataset created in Step 1, ANNOY index is built to find the outfits most similar to any given query outfit.
+- For a given outfit, the missing items/fashion products are identified automatically.
+- The top N product recommendations are provided for the query outfit.
+- The recommendations generated for 'colorful_fashion_images' and 'Pinterest' dataset are available at the provided drive link in dataset/Readme.md.

 ### Step 3: Evaluation
+- The code to run the evaluation pipleine for each fashion label is available in code/evaluation/Evaluation_model_<fashion_label>.ipynb file.
+- For each fashion label, the evaluation is performed separately.
+- All recommendations generated for a particular outfit are comapred with the ground truth to find the cosine similarity between them.
+- Such cosine similarity is calculated over all products for all labels such as shirts, jackets, pants, shoes and bags.

 ## Sample Recommendations

 ![Image1](images/rec1.png)